International Conference on Hollywoodism: 2013 conference

 The 2013 conference was held under the auspices of the Iranian government in Tehran from 2 February with about 130 international participants for four days of sessions Hamed Ghashghavi was the Secretary on International Affairs of the conference.
-The guests included Mark Weber of the Institute for Historical Review, Isabelle Coutant-Peyre (the wife of Carlos the Jackal), a Muslim activist from Chicago; Abdul Alim Musa; Art Olivier, a former Libertarian Mayor of Bellflower, California, and the French comedian Dieudonné.
+The guests included Mark Weber of the Institute for Historical Review, Isabelle Coutant-Peyre (the wife of Carlos the Jackal); Abdul Alim Musa; Art Olivier, a former Libertarian Mayor of Bellflower, California, and the French comedian Dieudonné.
 The eventual American defector to Iran, Monica Witt (who also attended in 2012), was not invited but was permitted to speak, according to an organiser.
 The event's website identified 'partners' who included 9/11 conspiracists/Holocaust deniers Kevin Barrett (via his Truth Jihad website) and Jim Fetzer, as well as Americana Pictures, a production company owned by Merlin Miller, a member of the white supremacist American Freedom Party and the Council for the National Interest (CNI) whose leader is Alison Weir.
 The Anti-Defamation League (ADL) said the logo for the conference combined the Star of David with masonic imagery.

 The conference has been held at the Parsian Azadi Hotel.
 It was opened by Javad Shamaqdari, Iran Cinema Organization Director and deputy cultural minister for cinema affairs,.
 Iranian Minister of Culture and Islamic Guidance Mohammad Hosseini was also present.
 In his speech he expressed a belief that Hollywood is governed by a "hidden management that is leading the economic, business, researching and theorizing centers", although he also claimed the "White House’s leaders play a main role in the artistic policy for Hollywood."